 Of all the times we’ve seen SunnO))) in action, this is definitely the best.
 The doom theatrics seem to be taken to a new level, visually grasping the apocalyptic with fresh conviction, the red disc lights behind glowing like dying suns cloaked in smokey blooms.
 Beacons shivering out in radiating spokes of arrowing light as the sound luxuriates in the smouldering pyroclastic cliff fall.

 Bristol 13 November 2023 Reimagining Suicide’s legacy they go, Lydia Lunch clutching her double microphones like a praying mantis — one’s all reverbed echo, the other sounds like pulled sellotape.
 Her vocals incoherently fall and flail around, gift-wrapped in Marc Hurtado‘s steely squall.
-His inky yells adding to the action […]
+His inky yells adding to the action as the sound brutally lunges at you, slams and screeches in slippery synchronicity.
+At one point it sounds […]